 Usually a team of health professionals will be involved in your treatment and care.

-Urologist A doctor who specialises in the urinary system.
+Urologist: A doctor who specialises in the urinary system and performs surgery to remove tumours from your body.
 They are in charge of your treatment.
 They have a team of doctors working with them.